pavel-odintsov/fastnetmon/README.md

 Features:
 - Can process incoming and outgoing traffic
 - Can trigger block script if certain IP loads network with a large amount of packets/bytes/flows per second
+- Thresholds could be configured in per subnet basis with hostgroups feature
 - Could [announce blocked IPs](docs/EXABGP_INTEGRATION.md) to BGP router with [ExaBGP](https://github.com/Exa-Networks/exabgp)
 - Have integration with [Graphite](docs/GRAPHITE_INTEGRATION.md)
 - netmap support (open source; wire speed processing; only Intel hardware NICs or any hypervisor VM type)